 Over the years I have collected masses of useful information, tools and techniques for co-operative working, the sources of which are now lost in the mists of time.
 Some of the material has been adapted from ‘Organisational Issues in Democratically Managed Businesses’, a collection of training materials published by ICOM in 1992. ( ICOM was the UK federation of worker co-operatives which merged with the Co-operative Union to form Co-operatives UK in 2000).
 This small collection of tips, tools and techniques for co-operative working is just a start.
 I intend to add more materials over time, and I hope that colleagues and clients will contribute to the development of this site.
 If you have other materials you think should be available here, please let me know, I will be happy to acknowledge the source, or send me a link to your website.”

 	Nathan Brown has been working in the co-operative development sector for over 15 years.
 His hands on experience as a co-op member includes management roles in a Housing Co-operative, Credit Union, Worker Co-operative, Consortium Co-operative and Multi-Stakeholder Co-operative in addition to participating in various informal music, housing and food collectives since he was a teenager.
-Nathan is a Director of Co-op Culture and has been a Director of a range of co-ops and co-op support organisations including South East Co-operative Support Limited, Olmec Co-operative CIC, South East Co-operative Support Limited, and is also Secretary of a Society for the Benefit of the Community.
-He is still a member of the Phone Co-op, the Co-operative and 2 unincorporated food co-ops and served for 12 years as a voluntary Committee member and Research Officer for a national campaign organisation.
+Nathan is also a Director of Co-op Culture and has been a Director of a range of co-ops and co-op support organisations including South East Co-operative Support Limited, Olmec Co-operative CIC, London Co-op Developments Ltd, Hamwic Housing Co-operative Limited, Co-operative Assistance Network Limited.
+He is still a member of the The Phone Co-op/Midcounties, the Co-operative Group and an unincorporated food co-op and served for 12 years as a voluntary Committee member and Research Officer for a national campaign organisation.
 He holds a Certificate in Training Practice (IPD) and Certificate in Social Enterprise Support (ILM)